Ji-Man Choi Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.03 team ERA ranks 12th among all MLB pitching staffs.
+- The Phillies' 4.04 team ERA ranks 12th among all league pitching staffs.

-- Phillies pitchers combine to surrender 112 home runs (1.1 per game), the seventh-fewest in baseball.
+- The Phillies surrender the sixth-fewest home runs in baseball (113 total, 1.1 per game).

-- The right-hander last appeared on Sunday against the Cleveland Guardians, when he tossed seven innings, allowing three earned runs while giving up six hits.
+- The left-hander last pitched on Monday against the Baltimore Orioles, when he tossed seven innings, allowing two earned runs while giving up four hits.

+- The 26-year-old has put up a 2.98 ERA and 8.1 strikeouts per nine innings across eight games this season, while giving up a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.